equivalent/scrapbook2/archive/blogs/2016-09-cors-rails-assets-cdn-heroku.md

 header (`Access-Control-Allow-Origin`) you need make sure your server responds with that header.

 > You can test any of the solutions bellow with `curl -X GET  -iH "Origin: test" https://xxxxxxxxxxxxxx.cloudfront.net/assets/funny-cat-xxxxxxxx.jpg` Look for `Access-Control-Allow-Origin` header.
+If there isn't any, you configured something wrong.

 #### Nginx Solution

-If you are running server on some VM (like Digital Ocean, EC2 AWS, ...) and you are using NginX you have not much to worry about.
+If you are running server on some VM (like Digital Ocean, EC2 AWS, ...) and you are using NginX (or Apache) you have not much to worry about.

 Official Rails Asset Pipeline pretty much recommends to set custom headers on Nginx level ([source](http://guides.rubyonrails.org/asset_pipeline.html#far-future-expires-header)).

-Doesn't matter what version of Rails you're using.
+> Doesn't matter what version of Rails you're using.

 ```